(SOUNDBITE OF SONG)

-PESCA: This is the trial of Roger Clemens, part two.
-Clemens accused of taking steroids to help him with his performance and then lying to Congress and federal investigators about it.
-And a big thing that happened during the trial is that a witness who was to be a star prosecution witness, Andy Pettitte, Clemens's friend and long-time teammate, though not much a friend now - a man who is seen as unimpeachable and without an ax to grind - was supposed to have testified that Roger Clemens in fact told him that he took HGH, human growth hormone.
-But on the stand what Pettitte did testify to is there was a 50-50 chance that he didn't remember correctly if Clemens actually told him this.
+PESCA: This is the trial of Roger Clemens, part two; Clemens accused of taking steroids to help him with his performance, and then lying to Congress and federal investigators about it.
+And a big thing that happened during the trial is that a witness who was to be a star prosecution witness, Andy Pettitte - Clemens' friend and longtime teammate, though not much a friend now - a man who is seen as unimpeachable and without an ax to grind - was supposed to have testified that Roger Clemens in fact told him that he took HGH, human growth hormone.
+But on the stand, what Pettitte did testify to is there was a 50-50 chance that he didn't remember correctly if Clemens actually told him this.

-MARTIN: So, I imagine that you might have some thoughts on all of this.
-Have you been able to draw any bigger conclusion about sports steroids cases?
+MARTIN: So I imagine that you might have some thoughts on all of this.
+Have you been able to draw any kind of bigger conclusion about sports steroids cases?

-MARTIN: So, you're saying the more people you have in your entourage, you get distance from any kind of alleged crime?
+MARTIN: So you're saying these people - the more people you have in your entourage, you get distance from any kind of alleged crime?